MAL-Organization/MAL/README.md

 Since we never have infinite time to work on projects , the build process is not yet fully automated.
 The "perform" step is not yet working.

-Doing a build still require manual steps.
+Doing a build still require manual steps in order to publish to GitHub
 * Once your environment is setup properly (see below) you can run the following command in the /library folder:
  * mvn -U -B clean release:clean release:prepare
  * This command will tag and commit the build, and will generate under /library/target a mal-X.X.X-library.zip package
+* Once the build is done, we still need to upload it to GitHub, you should see the tag that was just created here: https://github.com/MAL-Organization/MAL/releases
+ * On the right click edit
-* Take the zip package and post it on GitHub in the release section
+ * Take the /library/target a mal-X.X.X-library.zip package and upload it to GitHub
+ * Click Publish release

 ## Environment setup
 The build script run Eclipse in headless mode.
 You need a fully working Eclipse workspace in order to do a build.
 Here is how to get there.